detsutut/shinyDBNet/README.md

 ## FAQ

 * **Why the posterior distribution of the queried node is zero?** *Logic sampling, the method currently implemented for conditional probability queries, is a form of rejection sampling.
 Therefore, only the obervations matching evidence (out of the n that are generated) are returned, and their number depends on the probability of evidence.
-If the evidence you set doesn't mach any of your observations, then the number generated samples will be zero.*
+If the evidence you set doesn't mach any of your observations, then the number of generated samples will be zero.*

 * **After setting the evidence, the distribution of the queried node don't change.
 Why?** *There are several scenarios in which this may happen.
 First, check that the distributions you are seeing come from the `Query Results` panel and not from the `Node Details` one (where you can only see the prior distributions).
 If the panel you are checking is correct, then the variable(s) you set might not influence the target or your query, or their overall influence might be cancelled out by the single components.
 Check the [example](https://github.com/detsutut/shinyDBNet#example-the-asia-dataset) to see how it happens.*